What is the Best Way to Report Sexual Abuse and Ensure I Am Believed?

 There are many avenues for reporting child sexual abuse confidentially.
 Let’s take a look at how to report sexual abuse while ensuring that your privacy and safety can be protected.

-What are the Ways That I Can Report Abuse?
+What are the Ways That I Can Report Sexual Abuse?

 There are many ways to safely and confidentially report abuse:

-• If you were sexually abused recently, call the police.
+- If you were sexually abused recently, you should call and report the assault to the police.

-I have Already Reported Being Sexually Abused to the Church, and They Said I am The Only Victim.
-Do I Go Back to Them for Help?
+I Have Already Reported Sexual Abuse to the Church, and They Said I Am the Only Victim.
+Should I Go Back to Them?

 Many dioceses have confidential reporting lines for survivors of sexual abuse.
 However, there have been instances in the past where these lines were answered by attorneys hired to represent the church, or priests, instead of trained, independent counselors.